 What started as a pilot program two years ago, the Members Mentoring Members initiative has helped connect young professionals across CCA Global Partners with other flooring store owners and managers.
 The program has taken on many iterations and first began as a pairing between young flooring store owners from the Nex40 group with more experienced owners and managers.

-The program made its debut in the summer of 2019 when Vice President of Member Services and Operations Frank Santaniello sat down with Vice President of Member Communications Sally Kelly and CCA University's Nicole Harding and Tim James to brainstorm Nex40 initiatives.
+The program made its debut in the summer of 2019 when Vice President of Member Services and Operations Frank Santaniello sat down with Vice President of Regional Network Groups Sally Kelly and CCA University's Nicole Harding and Tim James to brainstorm Nex40 initiatives.
 They decided to create a program that fostered mentorship connections by pairing Nex40 members with veteran store owners and facilitating initial team building.

 According to Tim, the program was still in its early stages, so it had to be put on hold when the COVID-19 pandemic hit.
 It wasn't until the spring of 2021 that the Nex40 council was able to delve back into the logistics of Members Mentoring Members, and they decided to restructure the program.